"Music expresses that which cannot be said and on which it is impossible to be silent."

 To find a music therapist in your area, go to American Music Therapy Association or check with your local hospital or rehabilitation center.
 The library may have a list of qualified music therapist in your state.

 This website is called ELF.
 It has fantastic pictures with music to teach digraphs and diphthongs.
-Also, there are many videos that teach colors and numbers, the alphabet and animals.
+Also, there are many videos that teach colors and numbers, the alphabet and animals as well as math.